Business Networking Tips – A Guide

 - Dress comfortably – Smart & clean, no odours, no tobacco or alcohol smells – even when you are online in front of a camera

-- Mingle – Talk to other attendees, even if, especially if, you are uncomfortable starting off
+- Mingle – Talk to other attendees, at every opportunity, even if, especially if, you are uncomfortable starting off

 - Breathe – It may be obvious, but remember to take deep breaths, it is easy to forget

 - Sales – Do not be Salesy, be helpful, if asked, explain how you can help your own clients, exactly how you add value

 - 60 Seconds or Elevator pitch – If you get the chance, say who you are, what you do or offer, who do you want to meet and why should someone recommend you.
 Imagine being single and going to a party, where the evening starts off with everyone introducing themselves and saying who they want to meet.
 Listen carefully!

 - Stand out – Infuse some energy, be memorable, fun, educational, clear and concise

 - Be specific – Name the person you want to meet and say why – how will you be of value to that person if you are introduced.